Who can access the service?

 - Children who use catheters and/or who have stomas: Provide training for parents/carers/teachers to catheterise, ensure catheters are being used correctly, bladder scanning and urinalysis, liaise with Alder Hey and Whiston Hospital to ensure continuity of care

-- Children with special needs with delayed toileting – including Autism: Work with schools and families to put individual plan in place, specialist nursery nurses working 1-1 in children’s homes with play therapy
+- Children with special needs with delayed toileting – including Autism: 3.5 years to 19 years old: We require Health Visiting Service to refer, with details of their toileting support, before referral to our service.
+We work with schools and families to put individual plan in place, specialist nursery nurses working 1-1 in children’s homes with play therapy

 How can people access the service?